-1 - Power on the panel and wait for it to fully boot.
+- Then you will set the TouchOut setting.
+Power on the panel and wait for it to fully boot.
 It will show an input screen (either displaying the connected input on the screen or a No Signal screen will appear).

-** NOTE - you will need to know the password to enter this menu.
+- Select the LOCK icon.
+You will need to know the password to enter this menu.
 We recommend this is changed by school/district staff at the time of install.
 If it has not been changed, the default is 0 0 0 0.